bodva/docker-workshop/README.md

 Start composition of three docker containers.

-One with php from clockwise/docker-phpunit-alpain:fpm
+- php from clockwise/docker-phpunit-alpain:fpm

-Second with nginx
+- nginx

-Third with redis
+- redis

-Using docker-compose and
+Using docker-compose and see in app.php how it works together